hungngocphat01/LAN-Chat-Application/README.md

 # Simple Python LAN chatting application

 ## Introduction
-- This project is a simple LAN chatting application written Python 3 with multithreading, implemented in client - server model.
+- This project is a simple LAN chatting application written in Python 3 with multithreading, implemented in client - server model.
 - Uses low-level sockets to send/receive data.
 - Graphical front-end written using PyQt5.